elixir-europe-training/ELIXIR-TrP-FAIR-Converge/docs/units/interoperable-data/topics/3-vocabularies-and-ontologies.md

-* Explain what ontologies are and why we use them;
+* Explain what ontologies and vocabularies are and why we use them;
-* Describe the usage of ontologies in filling out metadata schemas
+* Describe the use of ontologies in filling out metadata schemas
 * Describe how ontologies are used on a domain repository of choice
 * FAIRsharing will list standards that are implemented by databases, and vice versa, therefore if you are required to use a particular set of databases, then you can see those terminologies that are implemented by those databases
 * Explain how vocabularies lead to the Findability, Interoperability and Reusability;